stacyA21/social-media-addiction-analysis/README.md

 __Project Description__

-In the digital age, students are increasingly exposed to social media, which may have both positive and negative effects on mental well-being.
-This project explores usage patterns across platforms such as Instagram, TikTok, Snapchat, Facebook, and X (Twitter), and how they relate to self-reported mental health scores.
+In the digital age, students are increasingly exposed to social media, which can have both positive and negative impacts on mental well-being.
+This project analyzes usage patterns across platforms such as Instagram, TikTok, Snapchat, Facebook, and X (formerly Twitter), and investigates how these patterns relate to self-reported mental health scores.

-The goals of this project is to uncover which platforms have negative influence on the mental health of students between the ages of ... and...
-This data was gathered from Kaggle.
-The visualization of the results are represented on Tabluea Public page and the raw data clean up and analysis is done with python.
+The primary goal of this analysis is to identify which social media platforms may negatively influence the mental health of students aged 18 to 24.
+The dataset was sourced from Kaggle, and the analysis was conducted using Python for data cleaning and statistical modeling.
+Visualizations of the results are available on a Tableau Public dashboard, providing clear and interactive representations of key findings.

 __Research Question__
 How does the use of different social media platforms affect the mental health scores of students?